 When it comes to evaluating schools, the Middle States Association evaluates the whole school, not just test scores.
 Improving outcomes requires a comprehensive approach.

 The 12 key areas that make up the Standards for Accreditation are: Mission, Governance and Leadership, School Improvement Planning, Finances, Facilities, School Organization and Staff, Health and Safety, Educational Program, Assessment and Evidence of Student Learning, Student Services, Student Life and Activities and Information Resources.

 Through the support of the Middle States Association, we are proud of our efforts to establish and reach goals, develop strategic plans, promote staff development and advance student achievement at Nazareth Academy Grade School.

 Inspirational messages are posted throughout the school to instill important messages for our students to ponder.
-In addition, a new banner was installed in November as a daily reminder "to ignite the light within."
+In addition, a new banner was installed in November as a daily reminder for our administrators, faculty, staff, parents and students "to ignite the light within."